betomaluje/SpeedBot/README.md

 SpeedBot
 ========

+With SpeedBot yo just have to focus on your app cycle and not in the IOIO cycle!

-I created this library to make it easier to everyone to implement electric components such as dc motors, servos or electric piezos into the [development board IOIO](https://github.com/ytai/ioio/wiki).
+I created this library to make it easier to everyone to implement electric components such as dc motors, photo-resistors or ldrs, servos or electric piezos into the [IOIO development board](https://github.com/ytai/ioio/wiki).
 It's very simple to use.

-The problem was that I wanted to make cool stuff with IOIO but didn't knew the specs of the different electronic components (as example, a servomotor is pwm output type and it's controlled by it's pulsewidth).
+The problem was that I wanted to make cool stuff with IOIO but didn't knew the specs of the different electronic components (for example, a servomotor has to be at pwm output pin type and it's controlled by it's pulsewidth).

-Electronics are not very familiar for me.
-I passed hours learning about it so I created this micro framework to help anyone who is like me and doesn't know much of electronics.
+I've spent hours learning about it so I created this library to help anyone who is like me and doesn't know much of electronics.

 # Usage
-**First** thing you have to do is to **import the framework** to your ecplipse workspace, then **right click** -> **android** -> **check isLibrary** (below).
+**First** thing you have to do is to **import the library** to your ecplipse workspace, then **right click** -> **android** -> **check isLibrary** (below).

 **Then** on the _proyect you want to use it_, just **right click** it -> **android** -> **add library (below) and select SpeedBot**.

 # Example

 This is an example to implement a dc motor (over a motor driver such as TB6612FNG).
-All this code is within your activity where you want to control your robot.
+All this code is within your Activity or Service where you want to control your board.
+Also you don't have to extend IOIOActivty or IOIOService, just our regular Activity and Service.

 ## Step 1: getting a SpeedBot Instance
 ```java